basecamp/kamal/README.md

 Then edit your `.env` file to add your registry password as `MRSK_REGISTRY_PASSWORD` (and your `RAILS_MASTER_KEY` for production with a Rails app).

-Finally, you have to ensure your application can answer `200 OK` to a `GET /up` request (or configure an alternative health path).
-That's how the zero-downtime deploy process knows that your new version is ready to serve traffic.

 Now you're ready to deploy to the servers:

 ```